-I had a lot of professional contacts at the International Herald Tribune but also friends we knew there in other ways.
+I naturally had a lot of professional contacts at the International Herald Tribune but also friends we knew there in other ways.
 We knew Charles and Laurana Mitchelmore both through the IHT and the American Church of Paris.

-Our first Thanksgiving in Paris, they invited us to their home for dinner and I learned that one of the guests was a singer but I didn't know who other than she had some association with the opera.
+On our first Thanksgiving in Paris, they invited us to their home for dinner and I learned that one of the guests was a singer but I didn't know who other than that she had some association with the opera.
 Everyone simply called her Flicka.
-After the dinner was over, I learned her name was Frederica von Stade, a personal friend of our hostess for that night.
-Frederica Von Stade is one of the leading sopranos in the opera world.
+After dinner, I learned her name was Frederica von Stade, a personal friend of our hostess for that night.
+Frederica Von Stade was one of the leading sopranos in the opera world.